yujhuang/MyChat/README.md

 #Reminder

  For Thin server, it should be running on new terminal.
-It is for real time chatting which uses faye/faye.js (does not work for now)
+It is only for 'real time' functionality of the chatting app which uses faye/faye.js (does not work for now and need refresh page everytime send messages)
      Run this command for chat server in a different terminal

      rackup private_pub.ru -s thin -E production